Seagate/halon/doc/architecture/index.rst

 This view depicts the “systems” that act, manipulate and transform the “thing”-like structures in the previous view.
-In order to satisfy the reusability, modifiability and variability quality attributes, the subsystems of HAMS-Cabal are organized as a hierarchy of layers.
+In order to satisfy the reusability, modifiability and variability quality attributes, the subsystems of Halon are organized as a hierarchy of layers.

-These subsystems serve to *colour* many of the runtime components of HAMS-Cabal.
+These subsystems serve to *colour* many of the runtime components of Halon.

 Communicating processes
 +++++++++++++++++++++++